jpegleg/signer-daemon/README.md

 # signer-daemon collection
 Signing daemon collection with redis backend.

-OAEP PSS implemented to mitigate oracle/padding attacks on RSA.
+For the RSA daemons, OAEP PSS is implemented to mitigate oracle/padding attacks on RSA (Bleichenbacher).

 If the data is to be secret/private, then is should be encrypted with (AES256) before being signed by this identity daemon.

 Important design note:
 Both ECDSA and RSA verify daemons will not return a valid result if the signature is not stored appropriately it the redis instance.
 This allows for expiration and granular controls over which keys are valid via redis.

+So if you delete or expire the signature in redis, you expire that signature in runtime.
+If the signature data is loaded back into redis, then it will become valid again.

 The max message length is defaulted to 2048 bytes.
 Adjust it if needed, in many implementations it may be safely increased.